FAQs

 myrequest@centralcreditregister.ie

-Questions about the Properties Enforced Listing
+Questions about NAMA Secured Properties

+NAMA’s loan portfolio is significantly deleveraged and the Agency has limited remaining interest in property assets.
 NAMA was set up to acquire loans from certain financial institutions and it does not own property as such.
 In most cases, the property securing these loans is under the control of the debtor.
-A borrower whose loans have been deemed eligible and have been transferred to the Group.
-The borrower is referred to by the Group as a debtor.
+A borrower whose loans have been deemed eligible and have been transferred to the NAMA Group.
+The borrower is referred to as a debtor.
 A debtor connection is a group of loans that are connected to a debtor and will remain so as long as the debtor continues to meet his obligations.
-If, therefore, you have a specific property in mind that you wish to purchase, it is best to approach the debtor directly.
-Debtors, as part of their business plan agreements with NAMA, will have agreed to the sale of some or all of their property and these will be offered for sale through normal sales channels.

 In the case of certain debtors, NAMA has had to take enforcement action and the property securing the loans is now under the control of receivers or other insolvency agents appointed by NAMA.